SPIRSCSIC/tee-integration/README.md

 certificate will be validated and, if everything is correct and the entity has the permissions, the registration will be completed.

-> A script named `test.sh` has been created showing a basic demo of the clients.
+> Two scripts, named `test.sh` and `test.py`, have been included to show the basic usage of the clients,
+> as CLI and as a library respectively.

 ### Deployment
 It's necessary to create the crypto material for each group.
 The crypto material will be